Semiparametric Estimation of Dynamic Binary Choice Panel Data Models: Inference

 \subsection{Numerical Bootstrap}

-\cite*{HongLi2020} developed a numerical bootstrap procedure for cases where the classic bootstrap does not work. \cite*{HongLi2020} demonstrated that their method could work for a class of M-estimators that converge at rate $n^{a}$ for some $a\in(1/4,1].$ The estimator $\hat{\beta}$ proposed in Section \ref{sec_estimation} fits in their framework directly, but $\hat{\gamma}$ does not.
+\cite*{HongLi2020} develop a numerical bootstrap procedure for cases in which the classic bootstrap does not work.
+They demonstrate that their method works for a class of M-estimators that converge at rate $n^{a}$ for some $a\in(1/4,1].$ The estimator $\hat{\beta}$ proposed in Section \ref{sec_estimation} fits their framework directly, but $\hat{\gamma}$ does not.
 With a slight modification of their proof, we show that the numerical bootstrap also works for $\hat{\gamma}$.

 The numerically bootstrapped $\hat{\beta}^{\ast}$ and $\hat{\gamma}^{\ast}$ are constructed from

 and